JohnOliWong/GDF-To-MAT/README.md

 # GDF-To-MAT
-This repo is for converting dataset in `.gdf` format to `.mat` format.
+This repo is for converting datasets in `.gdf` format to `.mat` format.
 The data acquisition part is tailored for the 2b dataset of the 4^th International Brain-Computer Interface Competition.
 To run the project:
  - Install MATLAB (of course)
  - Install EEGLab from https://sccn.ucsd.edu/eeglab/download.php
  - Navigate to the folder where the downloaded zip file is extracted
- - In the terminal, enter
+ - In MATLAB's terminal, enter
 ```
 eeglab
 ```